dark-orchid/dark-orchid.github.io/README.md

 You can create a [new issue here](../../issues/new).

 ### Pull Requests
 GitHub offers a solid guideline for contributing to open source projects through pull requests, covering key practices.
-These best practices provide a reliable starting point for making effective and respectful contributions.
+These best practices provide a reliable starting point for making effective contributions.

 You can find the [guidelines here](https://docs.github.com/get-started/exploring-projects-on-github/contributing-to-a-project).